Five thousand feet above sea level sits the city of Da Lat, known as the ‘Agricultural Capital’ of Vietnam for its rich soil and temperate climate.

 - Phuong Nam Bookstore and Stationery

-- Big and fun bookstore with books in English and all kinds of souvenirs to choose from.
-Fantastic selection of stickers, water bottles and every kind of stationary needs you could think of.
+- A large and entertaining bookstore with English books and a variety of souvenirs to choose from.
+I was captivated by the fantastic selection of stickers, water bottles and every kind of stationary need you can possibly dream of.

 - Address: 279 đường Phan Đình Phùng, Phường 2, Đà Lạt, Lâm Đồng, Vietnam